cindyloo/rockstar-ai/README.md

 Additional notes:
 We will be pairing more humans to rocks and could use your help!
 Please contact me!

-Thanks to Damien Henry at Google Arts for the suggestion to create human-to-rock pairings with which to train the system
+Thanks to Damien Henry at Google Arts for the suggestion for Part 1 of this approach: to create human-to-rock pairings with which to train the system